Destructor for Dynamic Array in C++

 Need for Destructor in C++

 We need to delete the object to avoid any memory leaks.
 A memory leak occurs when the programmers forget to delete the memory in the heap that is not in use.

 Because of this, the computer’s performance reduces as it reduces the amount of available memory.
 Moreover, if the objects are not explicitly deleted using the destructors, the program will crash during the runtime.

-Examples of Destructor in C++
+Example of Destructor in C++

-operator and deleting it explicitly using the delete
+operator and explicitly deleting it using the delete

 keyword in C++.